Extractable Matters on Film

 In response to the ongoing COVID-19 situation – as a way of continuing our programme online whilst supporting our community of artists and collaborators – we are pleased to present Extractable Matters on Film.

-Launching on the 11 May and running for six weeks with a new film available to watch weekly, this season of artist-made films expands on the questions underlying Arts Catalyst’s ongoing research programme Extractable Matters – explored in the context of the recent two-day conference Assembly: Extractable Matters.
+Running for six weeks with a new film available to watch weekly, this season of artist-made films expanded on the questions underlying Arts Catalyst’s ongoing research programme Extractable Matters – explored in the context of the recent two-day conference Assembly: Extractable Matters.

 Extractable matters are both mineralogical and corporeal.
 They encompass anything that while being dug, removed, displaced, contaminated and exploited, produces profit and value.
 Extractable Matters is Arts Catalyst’s ongoing inquiry into the politics of extractive practices, of their infrastructures and effects on a planetary scale.

 *Image: The Cerrejon coal mine, Colombia; courtesy Richard Solly, London Mining Network